alttch/eva3/doc/highload.rst

 * obtain :doc:`item</items>` state from :doc:`driver</drivers>`

-* call a simple in-core event handling (convert item value to float and then compare with a float number) with self thread-locking
+* perform a simple in-core event handling (convert item value to float and then compare with a float number) with self thread-locking

 * get action requiest from event handler and execute it using another driver